Most child deaths occur in children aged under one year.

 - causes of death for infant mortality and child deaths;

-- the annual Child Death Overview Panel report.
+- and the annual Child Death Overview Panel report.

-Naomi Marquis, Public Health Intelligence Officer, Public Health, Calderdale Council.
+Naomi Marquis, Public Health Intelligence Officer, Public Health, Calderdale Council (February 2016).